gradle/gradle/design-docs/ci-pipeline.md

 # Compile source against baseline Java version early in the pipeline

 To fail early when later Java APIs are used.

-# Automate installation of TeamCity agents on Windows build VM

-- Ensure the init.gradle script is installed in the user's home dir.

 # Split builds up so that each build covers a smaller slice of the source